Pranav260804/Pranav260804/README.md

 # 🧠 Mission

-Building intelligent AI systems for **real-world infrastructure and smart cities**.
+I want to build **AI technologies that improve large-scale systems such as transportation, infrastructure, and automation.**

-Focused on:
+My work focuses on:

 • Computer Vision
 • Smart Cities
 • Traffic Intelligence
 • AI Automation

-Goal: Build impactful AI systems and pursue a **global Master's degree in Artificial Intelligence**.
+I aim to contribute to **global AI innovation through research, development, and real-world deployment.**

 ---

 # 🌍 Future Vision

-Building impactful AI systems and pursuing a **global Master's degree in Artificial Intelligence**.
+My long-term goal is to pursue a **Master's degree in Artificial Intelligence abroad**, where I can work with world-class researchers and contribute to **cutting-edge AI research and intelligent systems.**

+I aspire to build technologies that **solve global challenges and improve human life at scale.**

 ---